Prescription Pet Food Class Action Lawsuit

-Pope McGlamry has recently filed a class action suit on behalf of consumers who have been overcharged by the manufacturers and retailers of prescription pet food.
-If you've bought any of the following brands of prescription pet food below, contact Pope McGlamry today.
+Pope McGlamry has filed class actions on behalf of consumers who were overcharged for so-called “prescription” pet food.
+If you've bought any of the following brands of prescription pet food listed below, you may have a right to compensation.
+Contact Pope McGlamry today.

 Class Action Lawsuit Filed for These Brands of Prescription Pet Food